 They are both prone to Elbow and Hip Dysplasia which is an abnormal formation in the joints that can cause painful arthritis.
 In addition to this joint problem, Panosteitis and Osteochondritis Dissecans and are commonly found in the Presa as he has a hefty amount of weight to carry on his average frame.

 The Pitbull can develop Cerebellar Abiotrophy, which affects his coordination and balance due to part of his brain being damaged.

-The Presa will need slightly more food than the Pitbull at 3 cups a day, whereas the Pitbull only requires 2 ½ cups of Pitbull age-appropriate dry kibble each day.
-Giving your pup top quality kibble is the easiest way to keep him in a healthy condition.
+The Presa will need slightly more food than the Pitbull at three cups a day, whereas the Pitbull only requires 2 ½ cups of Pitbull age-appropriate dry kibble each day.
+Giving your pup top-quality kibble is the easiest way to keep him in a healthy condition.

 The Presa Canario and the American Pitbull Terrier are similar in appearance, with the Presa being the bigger version of the two.
 The Presa is likely to be too much to handle for an inexperienced owner, whereas the Pitbull is much simpler to train and keep in line.
 If you can train them both to the desired standard, and you can maintain the pack order, then they are both loving dogs with their family.